Fairfield University Scholarships (2025–2026)

 Is there a separate application?

 Yes.
-Company Scholars requires a separate, competitive application process beyond general admission.
+Company Scholars requires a separate, competitive application process, including essays and an interview, on top of general admission.

 How many awards are available?